MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 ## Exercise 3: Provision Azure network resources necessary to support highly available SAP HANA deployments

-In this task, you will implement Azure Load Balancers to accommodate clustered installations of SAP HANA.
+In this exercise, you will implement Azure Load Balancers to accommodate clustered installations of SAP HANA.

 ### Task 1: Configure Azure Virtual Machines to facilitate load balancing setup